yanicky/YSF2DMR/README.md

 You can also use the Wires-X function of your radio to select any DMR TG ID (or Reflector).
 In this case, you need to connect YSF2DMR directly to MMDVMHost in order to process correctly all Wires-X commands.
 Please edit the file TGList.txt and enter only your preferred DMR ID list.
 Use the disconnect function of your YSF radio (hold *) to send a call to TG 4000 for example.

+If you want to connect directly to a XLX reflector (with DMR support), you only need to uncomment ([DMR Network] section):

+XLXFile=XLXHosts.txt
+XLXReflector=950
+XLXModule=D

+and replace XLXReflector and XLXModule according your preferences.
+Also, you need to configure the DMR port according the XLX reflector port, for example:

+Port=62030

+StartupDstId, StartupPC and Address parameters don't care in XLX mode.

 This software is licenced under the GPL v2 and is intended for amateur and educational use only.
 Use of this software for commercial purposes is strictly forbidden.